Alejogb1/job-board/blog-data/why-am-i-getting-nan-output-from-my-tensorflow-keras-model.md

 id: "why-am-i-getting-nan-output-from-my-tensorflow-keras-model"
 ---

-, let's tackle this `nan` output issue you're experiencing with your TensorFlow Keras model.
+, `nan` output issue you're experiencing with your TensorFlow Keras model.
 It's a frustrating problem, and I've certainly spent my share of late nights debugging similar situations.
 It's not uncommon, especially when dealing with complex networks and datasets.
 Typically, `nan`s propagate when numerical instability creeps into your calculations.
 Let's break down the common culprits and how to address them, drawing from my experience dealing with similar problems in a large-scale recommender system back in '18, where precision was absolutely critical to avoid showing users completely irrelevant suggestions, which was, in fact, a business impacting event.

 The root of the problem usually boils down to one or more of these issues: vanishing or exploding gradients, numerical overflow or underflow, incorrect data preprocessing, or issues within custom layers or loss functions.
 Let’s explore each of these in detail, along with specific code examples to clarify potential solutions.